Kévin N'Doram: Club career

-N'Doram is a youth exponent from Monaco.
+Born in France to Chadian parents,N'Doram is a youth exponent from Monaco.
 He made his league debut on 20 August 2016 in a 1–0 away win over Nantes.
 He played the full game.
 N'Doram scored his first goal on 2 February 2017 in a Coupe de France round of 32 match against Chambly.

-In November 2019, N'Doram was uninjured in a car crash which also involved team-mate Manuel Cabit, who was seriously hurt.
+In November 2019, N'Doram was injured in a car crash which also involved team-mate Manuel Cabit, who was seriously hurt.

 On 4 June 2020, N’Doram completed a permanent transfer to Metz for a fee of €4 million.
 He signed a four-year contract.

+Personal life

+N'Doram's father Japhet N'Doram is a Chadian former footballer.